zandrmartin/tasks.js/README.md

 # tasks.js

-task.js is a simple CLI todo list application that I wrote mostly as an excuse to learn JavaScript.
+tasks.js is a simple CLI todo list application that I wrote mostly as an excuse to learn JavaScript.
 In the process I've learned to love the language, but not the ecosystem. tasks.js has no external dependencies.

+## Description

+tasks.js fits somewhere between [Steve Losh's `t`](https://github.com/sjl/t) and [Taskwarrior](https://taskwarrior.org/) on the complexity spectrum.
+Tasks in tasks.js can have due dates, can recur at fixed intervals, and can have any number of tags.
+However, tasks.js is not intended to be a calendar or scheduling system, and does not require you to organize your tasks in any particular fashion.

+tasks.js stores all task data in either `$XDG_DATA_HOME/tasks.json` (if `$XDG_DATA_HOME` is set) or in `~/.tasks.json`.
+The storage format is unremarkable; it is just a JSON array dumped to a file.
+You are free to futz about with it if you like.
+Completed tasks remain in the data file until they are deleted with `clean-cache`.

 ## Usage